zonemaster/zonemaster/docs/public/specifications/test-zones/MethodsV2/methodsv2.md

     `parent-ns2.parent-ns-cname-2.methodsv2.xa`
   * Both names can be resolved to A and AAAA via CNAME and give correct IP.

+### PARENT-NS-SAME-IP-1
+Parent is delegated to three IB NS.
+The delegation lists two name server names resolving to the same IP.

+* Zone: child.parent.parent-ns-same-ip-1.methodsv2.xa
+  * Parent zone (parent.parent-ns-name-ip-1.methodsv2.xa) is delegated to `ns1a`, `ns1b` and `ns2`.
+  * Both `ns1a` and `ns1b` have A and AAAA records pointing to the same IPv4 and IPv6 address respectively.

+### PARENT-NS-SAME-IP-2
+Parent is delegated to two IB NS.
+Two of the in-zone NS records resolve to the same IP.
+The grandparent zone’s delegation lists name server names that are different from the in-zone NS record’s, but the sets of IP addresses are equal.

+* Zone: child.parent.parent-ns-same-ip-2.methodsv2.xa
+  * Grandparent zone (parent-ns-name-ip-2.methodsv2.xa) delegates the parent zone (parent.parent-ns-name-ip-2.methodsv2.xa) to `ns1` and `ns2`.
+  * Parent zone’s NS records list `ns1a`, `ns1b` and `ns2` instead of `ns1` and
+    `ns2`.
+  * Both `ns1a` and `ns1b` have A and AAAA records pointing to the same IPv4 and IPv6 address respectively.

 <!-- Links to documents in this repository but outside the public tree must be
 absolute -->